Naturaily/Naturaily-netlify/_posts/2016-08-30-first-steps-in-a-wide-vast-app-world-android-developer-guidance-on-user-experience-and-process-thinking.md

 ---
-title: >-
-  First Steps in a Wide, Vast App World.
-Android Developer Guidance on User Experience and Process Thinking
+title: Android developer guidance on UX and process thinking
 description: >-
   How not to get lost with different screen resolutions, densities and device parameters?
 Take a look at our UX and process thinking guide in Android